Wireless Quantum Key Distribution in Indoor Environments: Conclusions and Discussion

 We studied the feasibility of wireless indoor QKD in a window-less room lit by an artificial source.
 Such systems could provide the first link within a larger quantum network or facilitate the use of QKD in common areas for many users.
 We showed that there would exist a practical regime of operation within which such a wireless QKD system could generate secret keys in indoor environments.
 We used optical wireless communications models to characterize the path loss and background noise in the channel.
 Our results showed that with even mild assumptions on the alignment of the QKD transmitter and receiver, it would be possible to exchange secret keys if the room is lit by white LED bulbs.
 Such light sources have very little power spectral density at the operating wavelengths of interest for a QKD system, and because of their low energy consumption are expected to be ubiquitously used in the future.
 Our results further showed that additional enhancement could be obtained if beam steering techniques were employed.
-With the progress made toward implementing QKD modules with integrated optics~\cite{sibson2015integrated} along with the progress in beam steering in classical optical communications~\cite{gomez2015beyond}, our proposed system can enable high rate wireless access to future quantum-classical networks \cite{GC2016}.